Rong Zhu: Post UFC

 In his first appearance post-release, Rong faced Felipe Maia on October 20, 2022, at UAE Warriors 34.
 He won the bout via TKO in the second round.

 Rong entered the Road to UFC tournament and faced Hong Seong-chan in the Lightweight Quarter-final on May 28, 2023, at Road to UFC Season 2: Episode 3, defeating him via first round TKO stoppage.

 In the Semifinals, Rong faced Kim Sang-wook on August 27, 2023, at Road to UFC Season 2: Episode 6, winning the bout via unanimous decision.

 Rong was scheduled to face Shin Haraguchi on December 9, 2023, at UFC Fight Night 233.
 However, they were pulled from this event due to the change of location.
 The bout eventually took place on February 4, 2024, at the UFC Apex.
 Rong won the fight via a rear-naked choke submission in the third round to become the Road to UFC 2 Lightweight champion.

 Return to the UFC

 Rong faced Chris Padilla on September 7, 2024 at UFC Fight Night 242.
 He lost the fight by technical knockout via doctor stoppage as a result of an elbow to the eye in the second round.

 Rong faced Kody Steele via unanimous decision on February 9, 2025 at UFC 312.
 He won the fight by unanimous decision.
 This fight earned him a Fight of the Night award.

 Rong faced former LFA Lightweight Champion Austin Hubbard on August 23, 2025 at UFC Fight Night 257.
 He won the fight via unanimous decision.

+Rong was scheduled to face Quillan Salkilld on February 1, 2026 at UFC 325.
+However, Rong pulled out for unknown reasons and was replaced by Jamie Mullarkey.

+Rong faced Victor Martinez on May 28, 2026 in the featured UFC bout at Road to UFC Season 5: Day 1.
+At the weigh-ins, Martinez weighed in at 158 pounds, two pounds over the weight non-title fight limit.
+The bout proceeded at catchweight and it is unclear what percent of his purse went to Rong.
+He won the fight by technical knockout in the first round.

+Rong faced Rafa García on September 12, 2026, at UFC Fight Night 288.
+He won the fight by unanimous decision.